 CAG meets typically on the second Thursday of each month except June, July, and August.
 Each meeting provides an opportunity to network with other artists, be informed about business of the Guild, and learn from an arts-oriented program.

 In addition to meetings, CAG maintains rotating exhibits at local business where member artists can show and sell their work.
 Also, each year CAG holds a Holiday Market, providing more opportunities for exhibition and sales.
+December 2020 was our third market and the most successful to date, in spite of the pandemic!
+CAG members are grateful for the support of many individuals, organizations, and businesses.

-Here on this site, our members have the opportunity to be listed on our Meet Our Artists page.
+Here on this site, our members have the opportunity to be listed on our Our Artists page.

 CAG is actively working with the City of Cayce to develop the Cayce Arts District along State and Frink Streets.